omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md

 This example is one stage swap, which is quite straight farward:

-1) Alice issue smart asset "PET" on Omnilayer, for each token represents a crypto cat.
+1) Alice issues smart asset "PET" on Omnilayer, for each token represents a crypto cat.
-2) Bob establish USDT channel and PET channel with Alice, and fund the USDT channel.
+2) Bob establishes an USDT channel and a PET channel with Alice, and funds the USDT channel.
 3) Bob creats a HTLSC to pay Alice 100 USDT for one cat.

 That's it :-)